mthom5686/elevro/README.md

-# Elevro 🏋️‍♂️
+# Elevro 🚀

-A social fitness dashboard where you and your friends (Crews) can:
+Social fitness dashboard where you and your Crews can:
-- Track workout volume, protein intake, cardio minutes, and bodyweight
+- Track workout volume, protein intake, cardio, and bodyweight
-- See leaderboards for accountability
+- See leaderboards
-- Flip through each other's stats (full transparency)
+- Flip through each other's stats
-- Set personal goals and measure progress
+- Set goals and measure progress

-## Run Locally
+## Run locally with Docker

 ```bash
 git clone https://github.com/YOURNAME/elevro.git